Domestic Violence Awareness Month Around the World: Democratic Republic of Congo

 She adds, “We train them to put into practice the Convention on the Elimination of all forms of Discriminations Against Women (CEDAW) one of the United Nations instruments to which different countries ratified in order to end all forms of discriminations against women.
 Most people in the DRC are not aware of this tool which promotes women’s rights, so our aim as an organization is to raise awareness…and also push the government to respect their engagement of making an end to discriminations against women.
 We are currently planning to get involved with members of Parliament of the provincial assembly of the Lualaba province.
 A training targeting them will be organized soon.”

-Another example of the public witness of All for Justice is promoting the “Thursdays in Black” campaign which aims for a world without violence and rape.
+Another example of the public witness of All for Social Justice is promoting the “Thursdays in Black” campaign which aims for a world without violence and rape.
 Olga says, “There is a need of breaking the silence around violence in all its forms, so this campaign is one of the simple and practical ways people can adopt to make to support the victims of violence by showing support in wearing black every Thursday.
 In all our activities we take sometimes to talk about this campaign and invite people to participate.”

 Another activity is a nonviolence education program called “Volunteer Amani.”
 This training program provides an opportunity to young people to learn various approaches to resolve conflicts nonviolently, thus eradicating and preventing violence and violent ways of resolving conflicts.